lunairesduo/lunairesduo/README.md

 ### Who We Are 🌱

-**Lunaires** is an agile software team that builds end-to-end products across game, web, and mobile/desktop application development without confining itself to a single domain.
-Every project is handled to the highest standard within its own discipline; design, engineering, and production are carried out under one roof.
+**Lunaires** is an agile software duo that builds end-to-end products across web, mobile and desktop application development without confining itself to a single domain.

 <br/>

-### Team
+### Members
 <div align="center">

 | Member | Role | GitHub | Contact |